pektin/jam/docs/jam/informal.rst

         <operation>
         <literal>

-Values are the most basic object.
+Values are the most basic syntactic item.
 They are the base for almost every other piece of jam syntax.
 Values each have a type, which is either inferred or specified.
 Some values also have a void type (``null``), which means that they cannot be used as an input for other values, only as an instruction.